MRU-F22-CS1/instructions/tutorials/debugging_testing/README.md

 > *a* is the angle of launch  <br>
 > *t* is the flight time in seconds

 Your coworker has written the function below to compute horizontal distance travelled by a projectile.
-The intent of the function is to accept launch angle and velocity as parameters, use the [quadratic formula](https://en.wikipedia.org/wiki/Quadratic_formula) to compute *t*, and then use *t* to compute (and return) *x* using the equation above.
+The intent of the function is to accept launch angle and velocity as parameters, and use the equations above to compute *t* and compute (and return) *x*.

 ```python
 # this next line gives access to cos, sin, and sqrt (square-root) functions